Three Muses: Calliope, Terpsichore, Clio

 A site license is the economical choice when a whole school or grade level wants to put on the same play.
 Instead of each teacher/director having to purchase a script, the school/site can purchase

 a site license.
 This comes with three copies of the play (or one digital download) and permission to make copies for any additional participating teachers, as well as all the actors.
+You do NOT need to purchase both a site license and individual copies of the play; just buy one or the other.

 Nope!
 The discount applies whether you are purchasing multiple copies of the same show or single copies of multiple shows.